-You may constantly be bombarded with new issues that should concern you and your loved ones.
-Don’t purchase anything containing BPA.
+You may constantly hear about new matters that should worry you and your loved ones.
+Don’t buy products that has BPA.
 Don’t use the microwave.
-Only keep your food in glass storage sets, not plastic.
+Only keep your leftovers in glass containers, not plastic.

-Now your neighbors are telling you about indoor air quality (or IAQ) in Tulsa.
+Now your neighbors are talking to you about indoor air quality (or IAQ) in Tulsa.
 You can’t use harsh chemicals to wipe down your counters.
 You have to buy an air purification system.
 You need to use essential oils instead of air fresheners.

 The worries never stop.

 So you drown out all the noise and just try to focus on what matters.
 We get it - why panic about one issue if you will have to constantly worry about everything else?

 But, of everything, indoor air quality is certainly a point you should focus on, and here’s why.

 It affects your health

 We’ve outlined how to fight sickness and stay healthy with indoor air quality; and, we’ve shared how to Stop the Sneezes and help ease symptoms of asthma and allergies with recommendations to improve indoor air quality; we’ve even introduced you to the APCO Whole-House Air Purifier to help keep your indoor air quality top notch.
 So now, we’ll put it bluntly: bad indoor air quality is bad for your health .
 We spend nearly 90% of our life in home and buildings and with indoor air contaminants, including pet dander, dust, fibers, and virus-causing germs, hanging around our homes, it’s essential to have an air purification system that can purify our air and help fight the germs that cause sickless.